 Ever heard of playing devil’s advocate?

 Debating will help you create counterarguments.
-Debate with your friends, your family or your teachers.
+Debate with friends, family or teachers.
 Once you’ve got the hang of creating counterarguments, it’ll become second nature for you during the exam.

 If you don’t have any statistics to quote, don’t be tempted to make things up.
 BMAT examiners may look up the things you quote, so don’t say anything that would make examiners question your credibility.